johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 One of the verbose bits of this API is that a distributed actor must be created or resolved from a specific transport.
 This makes sense and is _not_ accidental, but rather inherent complexity – because Swift applications often interact over various transports: within the host (e.g. a phone or mac) communicating via XPC with other processes, while at the same time communicating with server side components etc. It is important that it is clear and understandable what transport is used for what actor at construction.

 #### Explicit `spawn(transport)` keyword-based API

+The `spawn` word is often used in various actor runtimes

 Rather than provide the specialized `init(transport)` that every distributed actor must invoke, we could solve this using "compiler magic" (which we are usually trying to avoid), and introduce a form of `spawn` keyword.